InZaneManInAZuite/PanGoldenWeb/README.md

 # PanGoldenWeb

-PanGolden is a web application that allows a user to keep track of financial expenses.
-It lets you create your user in which
+PanGolden is a very basic web application that allows a user to keep track of financial expenses.
+It lets you create transactions, which can be inside accounts, which are inside a user.

 # Table of Content